arcus/education_modules/docker_101/docker_101.md

 estimated_time_in_minutes: 60

 @pre_reqs
-This module assumes no prior experience using containers or Docker, but you should know what a container is.
+This module assumes no prior experience *using* containers or Docker, but you should know what a container is.

 You will also need some familiarity with working on the command line (bash).
 In particular, you should be comfortable with doing the following at the command line:

 - changing directories
 - running bash commands that will be supplied for you to copy and paste, including using flags

-You will need to create and edit text files using the command line or in a text editor like VSCode.
+You will need to create and edit text files in a text editor like VSCode.

 You'll also need to create an account on [Docker Hub](https://hub.docker.com/) (it's free), if you don't have one already, and you'll need to be able to install the Docker Desktop software on your machine (also free).
 @end